Meriden Mall: History

 In 2005, Lord & Taylor shuttered their location due to repositioning.
 Westfield quickly moved to replace the vacancy with Dick's Sporting Goods.

 During 2006, Filene's announced that all locations would rebrand as Macy's, including at Meriden Mall.

 In 2014, Boscov's was announced as a replacement for JCPenney with an expanded and completely remodeled structure.
 The location was Boscov's first in Connecticut as well as the New England region.
 Boscov's opened in November 2015.

 On November 8, 2018, it was announced Sears would close its anchor store.

 On January 6, 2020, Macy's announced the closure of their anchor store.

 In May 2020, Namdar Realty Group purchased the mall from Unibail-Rodamco-Westfield (formerly Westfield before Westfield was purchased and merged with Unibail-Rodamco out of Europe) and began operations as owners on June 1, 2020.

 On September 21, 2021, Best Buy announced they would close their store, as a direct result of the COVID-19 pandemic.

 On October 4, 2021, Yale New Haven Health bought the Macy's anchor to redevelop the site as a retail health center.

-On February 16, 2024, it was announced that Forever 21 Red would be permanently closing by March 31, 2024.

 On March 20, 2024, it was announced that Dick's Sporting Goods would be closing by April 20, 2024.
 This left Boscov's and TJ Maxx as remaining anchors.